trackmastersteve/HackServ/README.md

 Do NOT use this bot on a computer or network without written permission from the owner!

+This bot can connect over SSL and is compatible with Unrealircd's nospoof:PING.

-So far it only responds to the following commands:
+# So far it responds to the following commands:

 ```.uptime``` (shows bot uptime)